 Kristin grew up in Boston, holds an MFA in fiction from Purdue University and teaches fiction and food writing at Oregon State University.
-She has published in The Oregonian and The Boston Phoenix, among others, and worked in editorial at America’s Test Kitchen and Da Capo Lifelong Press.
+She has written for Serious Eats and Paste Magazine, among others, and worked in editorial at America’s Test Kitchen and Da Capo Lifelong Press.
 You can keep up with her at: kristingriffin.wordpress.com.
 (All photos by Kristin Griffin)

-Relationship to Corvallis: I’ve only lived in Corvallis for a year and a half, but I love it here.
+Relationship to Corvallis: I moved to Corvallis with my husband five years ago now and we both love it here.
 A certain quality of life is a day-to-day right, not a dreamed-about possibility.

 Writer you'd like to invite to dinner: MFK Fisher, no question.
 She’s my favorite.

 Chef you'd like to prepare the meal: Julia Child, especially if she does a demonstration first on de-boning a chicken.

 Writing soundtrack: I wrote through the last draft of my novel to Polica, but that’s unusual for me.
 I prefer quiet.

 Coffee or Tea: I’ve become a real tea person.
 I look forward to a cup of Super Irish Breakfast in the morning or maybe a matcha latte, something I got hooked on in Japan.